 The wheelchair accessible sections allow for up to two companions per wheelchair.
 If your party consists of four or more people, the box office manager will seat your party as close together as possible but we cannot guarantee that your party will sit together.

 The following sections in the Main Auditorium are always reserved for wheelchairs and scooters:

 Main Floor Right Row AAA Seats 2, 4, 6, 8, 10, and 12

 Main Floor Left Section Row AAA Seats 1, 3, 5, 7, 9, and 13

 Main Floor Center Section Row AAA Seats 101, 102, 103, 104, 105, 106, 107, 108, 109, and 110.

-Michigan Theater staff and volunteers are available at performances and screenings to assist patrons with disabilities from the front of the building to their seats or wheelchair accessible locations.
+Michigan Theater Foundation staff and volunteers are available at all performances and screenings to assist patrons with disabilities from the front of the building to their seats or wheelchair accessible locations.
 They are not able to assist patrons in transferring or to provide personal attendant services.

 An elevator is available at the State Theatre for anyone who needs assistance getting to the second and third floors.
 An up-escalator is also available between the second and third floors.

 Due to the historic structure of the Michigan Theater, we are unfortunately unable to provide either elevator or escalator access to the Main Auditorium’s balcony.

 There is a drop-off area west of the main entrance on Liberty Street that coincides with a crosswalk ramp.
 This is a great entrance to use to avoid stepping onto curbs.
 Several accessible parking spaces are located within a block’s radius on State St., Thompson St., E. Liberty St., and E. Washington St, as well as the Maynard parking structure.
 Click here for a map of accessible parking in Ann Arbor.